top of page

 TOTAL PROSTHESIS

 This type of prosthesis is basically the classic "denture".
-The patient does not have even a natural tooth available and will not install bone implants, so the only way to give him a set of teeth is to produce an arch completely resting on the gum.
+The patient has no natural teeth available and will not install bone implants, so the only way to give him a set of teeth is to produce an arch completely resting on the gum.

-It is clear that at this point, the main problem to be solved will be the tightness of the device.
+It must be clear that at this point, the main problem to be solved will be the stability of the device.
 The total prosthesis in fact, completely relies on the so-called "suction effect".
-The resin base that rests on the gum is built in such a way as to adhere closely to it and its edges follow the course of the mucous parts in order to seal the covered area.
+The resin base resting on the gum is built in such a way as to adhere tightly to it and its edges follow the line of the mucosal parts in order to seal the covered area.

-When placing the prosthesis, the air is compressed outside the covered area creating a vacuum effect, and the prosthesis stabilizes in place.
+When putting the denture into place, air is forced out of the covered area creating a vacuum effect, and the prosthesis stabilizes in place.

 There are many factors that influence this simple principle.
-First of all, the gum does not have the same consistency in all its parts, so more elastic areas can reject the prosthetic support and unfortunately cause the artifact to become somewhat unstable.
+First of all, the gum does not have the same consistency in all its parts, so more elastic areas can rebound the denture and unfortunately cause the artifact to become unstable.

-It is understandable that at least in principle the upper arch prosthesis will be more easily stable, because it has a greater support area at its disposal, while the lower one must be satisfied with turning around the tongue.
-Furthermore, the language, with its movements, is a further source of instability.
+It is understandable that at least in principle the upper arch prosthesis will be more easy to stabilize, because it rests on a bigger supporting surface, while the lower one has to be designed around the tongue's base.
+Furthermore, speaking and chewing, may also bring instability.

 dentiera.png